 Gustave Flaubert’s (1821–80) Madame Bovary: Mœurs de province (1857) recounts the life of a young, ambitious petite-bourgeois woman in the provinces.
 Flaubert found the subject matter repulsive because of its triviality and vulgarity and because of its platitudinous characters.
 Just what he needed to tame his own romantic tendencies blatantly manifest in his first novel, La Tentation de Saint Antoine (1849).
 He captured his general attitude in the famous phrase, ‘Que ma Bovary m’embête!’

 Her tale has historical precedence.
 In 1848 in the town of Rys, the second wife of a Dr. Delamare, after a series of adulteries and extravagances was rumored to have poisoned herself and precipitated her husband’s suicide, leaving their daughter an orphan.
 A second historical incident, this time from 1840, involved a Madame Lafarge, a pampered and well-connected woman, who was found guilty of poisoning her vulgar, provincial husband.
-She was clearly nourished in her desired life-style by the reading of sentimental fiction.
+She was clearly nourished in her desired lifestyle by the reading of sentimental fiction.
 French poet and dramatist, Louis Hyacinthe Bouilhet, a school fellow of Flaubert, introduced him to the former event, while Louise Colet, Flaubert’s mistress, introduced him to the later.
 Using these historical accounts as a means to control his own romantic tendencies, Flaubert created his masterpiece of French and World Literature.

 With its mundaneness and provincial French setting, the subject matter seemed little suited for global success.
 But by combining empirical observation and progressive themes in an aesthetically engaging style, Flaubert broke new ground.
 Critic Percy Lubbuck asserted a century ago that Madame Bovary ‘remains perpetually the novel of all novels’.
 British critic James Wood, Senior Editor at the New Republic, echoed this assessment more recently in contending that ‘Novelists should thank Gustave Flaubert the way poets thank spring: it begins again with him.
 He is the originator of the modern novel; indeed, you could say that he is the originator of modern narrative [...].’
 An endless line of writers acknowledged that debt.
 For instance, Allain Robbe-Grillet and Nathalie Sarraute, practitioners of the nouveau roman in the mid-twentieth century, explicitly acknowledged him as a precursor.
 Zola, Chekhov and Joyce, Kafka, Sartre and Camus all took lessons from Flaubert.
 Flaubert’s innovativeness lies in his stunning use of detail and style.